Can ignoring the causes of shrinkage and refocusing strictly on sales solve our inventory issues? Read More

 In addition to theft issues, damage, waste and spoilage can directly contribute to a company’s losses.

 Stop shrink, save your company millions.
-Get our FREE Special Report, What is Inventory Management: Reducing Inventory Shrinkage through Customer Service and Stock Control Methods from the Experts right now!
+Get our FREE Special Report, Inventory Management Techniques: Rethinking Your Asset Tracking and Stock Control Methods right now!

 When merchandise is stolen or otherwise unaccounted for, it not only impacts the company as a result of the missing product, but also skews our inventories in other ways.
 This not only impacts current sales, but also affects product replenishment and future sales as well.
 This can have a significant impact on the bottom line, and a direct influence on the health of the company.
 Every year, shrink issues cost retail businesses tens of billions of dollars.
 This is a real and growing problem that affects all of us in a variety of different ways.